zahrabakhshalizadeh/maryrosecook.com/_posts/2016-08-19-responding-to-a-students-request-for-help.md

 ---
-title: Responding to a student's request for help
+title: What I do when a student asks for help
 author: maryrosecook
 layout: post
 permalink: /blog/post/responding-to-a-students-request-for-help